NetSPI/PowerUpSQL/scripts/pending/README.md

 	### Stand Alone Scripts
-	These are scripting that will eventually be turned into PowerUpSQL functions.
+	These are scripts that will eventually be turned into PowerUpSQL functions.

 	Author: Scott Sutherland
 	Get-SQLCompactQuery.ps1